CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 **Cookies** are small pieces of data that are stored on our computer, and they are saved when we receive a "*Set-Cookie*" header from a web server.
 Because *HTTP* is *stateless* (does not keep track of previous requests), cookies can be used to remind the web server who we are.

 Cookies have many uses, but are most commonly used for website authentication.
-They don't have a plaintext format so we can't see the password, but they come in the form of a **token**, a unique secret code that isn't easily humanly guessable.
+They don't have a plaintext format, so we can't see the password, but they come in the form of a **token**, a unique secret code that isn't easily humanly guessable.

 ![cookie-auth](https://media.geeksforgeeks.org/wp-content/uploads/20211206163821/Group2copy-660x330.jpg)